ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 where $j$ is each day from May 15th to June 10th.

-Cool, that wasn't too painless, and now we have our first constraint.
+Cool, that was pretty painless, and now we have our first constraint.
 Let's press on!

 ## Equal Work Constraint ##